exoplatform/exo-documentation/docs/GettingStarted.rst

 |image70|

-Select the desired file or files.
+Select the desired file or files either from your hard disk or from existing uploads in the documents application.

+.. note:: Uploaded files could be classified in different folders.
           More details in :ref:`Share multiple documents in activity stream <MultiUpload>` section.

 You can add a text message or not and then click on |image71| button to share the file(s) in the activity stream.